LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 With CloudFront whitlelist query paramater to prevent cache bursting attacks.

 To manage private instances using SSM : Create systems manager endpoints for three services: ssm, ssmmessages and ec2messages.
 The endpoint security group must allow 443 https traffic from your instance to the endpoint.

+AWS Inspector can automatically scan Container Images stored in Elastic Container Registry (ECR).
+This is better than Basic Scanning provided by ECR.